 Hot Weather Fishing Warning

-With the extremely hot weather set to continue for the next few days at least, we urge freshwater anglers in Wales to take extra care while fishing to help protect vulnerable fish stocks.
-Some Welsh rivers and lakes have seen temperatures of 24 degrees recorded this week, far too high for the safe return of many freshwater species!
+With the extremely hot and dry weather set to continue for the next week at least, we urge freshwater anglers in Wales to take extra care while fishing to help protect vulnerable fish stocks.
+Some Welsh rivers and lakes have seen temperatures of 24 degrees recorded recently, far too high for the safe return of many freshwater species.

-The prolonged hot weather is causing problems in Welsh rivers, lakes and canals due to low oxygen levels, low river flows and elevated water temperatures, which combined with algal blooms can lead to increased levels of stress on fish populations.
+The prolonged hot and dry weather is causing problems in Welsh rivers, lakes and canals due to low oxygen levels, low river flows and elevated water temperatures can lead to increased levels of stress on fish populations.
 Catching fish in these conditions often leads to mortality, even after a careful release.

-Salmon, all trout species, sewin (sea trout), grayling, large chub, barbel and pike are especially susceptible to warm water and low oxygen levels.
+Salmon, all trout species, grayling and pike are especially vulnerable to angling pressure in warm water conditions with low oxygen levels.
+Chub and barbel also can be susceptible in extreme heat, especially if not rested well before release.
 For more information on fish handling guidance and best practise, check out our blog here.

 What can I fish for safely in freshwater?